 If the individual you hired works independently without needing your guidance, then you’re probably dealing with a 1099 worker.
 You can consider an individual as an independent worker if the knowledge, methodology, tools, etc are entirely up to them.

 Degree of Control

 The individual is considered as an employee when you can schedule the working hours.
 If the degree of control of work depends on the individual, then the individual will be a 1099 contractor.

 Independent contractors work on a contract basis until the completion of the project.
 For instance, if you hire an individual to create a brand strategy and give them 3 weeks to complete the work, you can consider them as a freelancer.

 What Tax Forms Do You Need to Collect From a 1099 Independent Contractor?

 The process of filing 1099 information returns is quite simple when you hire a 1099 worker.
-Firstly, collect the W-9 Form from the independent contractors you hire at the starting of the contract.
+Firstly, collect the W-9 Form from the independent contractors you hire at the start of the contract.
 W-9 Form contains information about the contractor like name, address, TIN, type of the contractor, etc. With the help of W-9 Form information, you can easily fill out the 1099 Form without any errors.
-Furthermore, ensure to collect the W-9BEN Form if you hire a contractor who’s not a U.S. Citizen.
+Furthermore, be sure to collect the W-9BEN Form if you hire a contractor who’s not a U.S. Citizen.

 Form 1099 Online is the best IRS-certified e-file provider which provides hassle-free e-filing of variant 1099 Tax Forms in minutes.
 With our US-based support team, you can resolve the filing time query immediately.
 We provide 24*7 live chat support through text, email, or phone.